Voice of employee: Definition

-- Are you proud of working in this organization?
+- How proud are you of working in this organization?

-- Are you happy with your role and responsibilities at work?
+- How happy are you with your roles and responsibilities at work?

-- Are you motivated to complete your assignments at work on time?
+- How motivated are you to complete your work assignments on time?

 - Do you feel aligned with the organization’s goals?